codeigniter4/CodeIgniter4/user_guide_src/source/libraries/images.rst

 ``save()`` can take an additional parameter ``$quality`` to alter the resulting image quality.
 Values range from 0 to 100 with 90 being the framework default.
-This parameter only applies to JPEG and WEBP images and will be ignored otherwise:
+This parameter only applies to JPEG and WEBP images, will be ignored otherwise:

 .. literalinclude:: images/005.php